Kobe Bryant left deep legacy in LA sports, basketball world

 Gianna took exception: ”She’s like, ‘Oy, I got this,”’ Bryant recalled.

-Bryant retired nearly four years ago as the third-leading scorer in NBA history, finishing two decades in Lakers purple and gold as a prolific shooter with a sublime all-around game and a relentless competitive ethic that inspired strong reactions from fans and opponents alike.
-He held that No. 3 spot in the league scoring ranks until Saturday night, when the Lakers’ LeBron James passed him during a game in Philadelphia, Bryant’s hometown.

-On Saturday night, James said he was ”happy just to be in any conversation with Kobe Bean Bryant, one of the all-time greatest basketball player to ever play.
-One of the all-time greatest Lakers.”

-News of Bryant’s death inspired an outpouring of grief around the sports world and beyond, but it was felt particularly painfully in Los Angeles, where Bryant was unquestionably the sprawling city’s most popular athlete and one of its most beloved public figures.
+News of Bryant’s death inspired an outpouring of grief around the sports world and beyond, but it was felt particularly painfully in Los Angeles, where Bryant was unquestionably the sprawling city’s most popular athlete and one of its most beloved people.
+Buildings from downtown to Los Angeles International Airport were illuminated in Lakers purple and gold.

 ”I thought he was going to live forever,” Lakers great Magic Johnson told KCBS-TV. ”I thought he was invincible. … There was nobody who took more pride in putting on that Laker uniform than Kobe.
 Nobody.
 He was just special.
 We will miss him and we’ll remember him for his greatness, but let’s not forget how he impacted the world, too.”

+Bryant retired as the Lakers’ franchise leader in points, games played, 3-pointers and steals – no small feats on a franchise that has employed many of the greatest players in basketball history.

-The NBA kept its games on as scheduled when the news broke, but the San Antonio Spurs and Toronto Raptors both took voluntary 24-second shot clock violations at the start of their game in honor of Bryant, who wore No. 24 for the second half of his career.
+The NBA kept its games on as scheduled when the news broke.
+The Spurs and Raptors both took voluntary 24-second shot clock violations at the start of their game in honor of Bryant, who wore No. 24 for the second half of his career.

 Several other teams followed up by deliberately taking delays of 24 and 8 seconds, honoring both of his jersey numbers.
 Many players were seen crying before their games, and James looked emotional on the tarmac when he got off the Lakers’ team plane from Philadelphia.

 In 2003, Bryant was charged with attacking a 19-year-old employee at a Colorado resort.
-He had said the two had consensual sex, and the charge was eventually dropped.
+He had said the two had consensual sex, and the charge was eventually dropped when the women declined to testify in a trial.
 The woman later filed a civil suit against Bryant that was settled out of court.
-Bryant’s adulation remained strong in Los Angeles even during the sexual assault allegations.

-Bryant became one of the game’s most popular players as the face of the 16-time NBA champion Lakers franchise.
-He was the league MVP in 2008 and a two-time NBA scoring champion, but he also earned 12 selections to the NBA’s All-Defensive teams.
+Bryant went on to become one of the NBA’s most popular players and the face of the Lakers.
+Winning a record four NBA All-Star Game MVP awards, he was the overall league MVP in 2008 and a two-time NBA scoring champion, but he also earned 12 selections to the NBA’s All-Defensive teams.

 He teamed with Shaquille O’Neal in a combustible partnership to lead the Lakers to NBA titles in 2000, 2001 and 2002.
 He later teamed with Pau Gasol to win two more titles in 2009 and 2010.